Watchmoor: Watchmoor Reserve

-As part of the Sainsbury's development, a 13-acre nature area, Watchmoor Reserve, was created.
-It is owned by Surrey Heath Borough Council.
-Built on the site of scrubland, it was opened in Autumn 1992 and houses an outdoor classroom for children, trees, sculptures, a butterfly habitat area, a turfed viewing mound, three ponds and a 70x30 metre lake with reed beds and its own bird sanctuary island.
-It is located at the far end of the Sainsbury's site behind the petrol filling station and has a small car park consisting of around 13 car parking spaces.
+In 1990, it was revealed that as part of the Sainsbury's development, a 13-acre nature area, Watchmoor Reserve, was to be created on the part of the site that was scrubland.
+It would be located at the far end of the Sainsbury's site behind the petrol filling station and have a small car park consisting of around 13 car parking spaces.
+Sainsbury’s would provide funding and advice for the project, but it would be owned and maintained by Surrey Heath Borough Council.

+During its construction in early 1992, Sainsbury’s and Hampshire County Council helped schoolchildren from Camberley First School to recover aquatic plants from the part of the site which was to be built over for a road.
+These were relocated into the new nature area.

+Watchmoor Reserve was officially opened in Autumn 1992 and now houses an outdoor classroom for children, trees, sculptures, a butterfly habitat area, a turfed viewing mound, three ponds and a 70x30 metre lake with reed beds and its own bird sanctuary island.

+In addition, deer can be found in the reserve and it has an environment which is suitable to support bats, burrowing mammals and hedgehogs.

+In 2021, local residents who formed the Save Watchmoor Reserve community action group were successful in persuading Surrey Heath Borough Council to not permanently close down Watchmoor Reserve and turn the site into land suitable for housing its Gypsy, Roma and Traveller communities.
+At the time, Save Watchmoor Reserve said it wanted to work with Surrey Heath Borough Council to enable the nature area to obtain protected status.

 Transport

 Watchmoor is located half a mile from Junction 4 of the M3 motorway.

 In 2017 a footpath and cycleway was built between Blackwater railway station and the Sainsbury's supermarket running along the A331 Blackwater Valley Road.
 There is also an alternative pedestrian route to the area from Blackwater railway station via the Blackwater Valley Path, going across the bridge over the Blackwater River which was constructed in 2008 to the Hawley Meadows Car Park, at the junction at the entrance to Riverside Way which was also constructed in 2017.

 There is an infrequent bus route to the Sainsbury's store from Camberley town centre subsidised by Sainsbury's itself as a condition for the approval of the 2004 extension to its supermarket.
 However, there is no bus route to Riverside Way, the entrance to the Watchmoor Park business park and Watchmoor Point industrial estate.